luetkemj/jsrlt/tutorial/part2.md

 ```

 Ok - if we try to run the game now we should see our @ symbol in the top left but it no longer moves.
-If you look in the javascriopt console, you'll see it's lit up with errors.
+If you look in the javascript console, you'll see it's lit up with errors.
 We deleted our player object but still reference it in processUserInput.
 We need to think about how to process user input the ECS way.

 Moving an entity from one position to another is fraught with peril.
 What if there is a wall, or a trap, or a monster, or the entity is paralyzed, or mind controlled...
-What we would like to have is a generic way to let our game know where an entity intends to move, and then let the our game resolve what actually happens.
+What we would like to have is a generic way to let our game know where an entity intends to move, and then let our game resolve what actually happens.
 To do this we will be adding an additional component and system.

-Lets start by adding another component to `./src/state/components`.
+Let's start by adding another component to `./src/state/components`.
 The order here doesn't really matter, I just like to keep them in alphabetical. :P

 ```diff
 import { Component } from "geotic";